-Upon SRVUSD's comprehensive review and stakeholder input, it was determined that additional administrative staffing was required at the Elementary level.
-Action 2.14 added nine Elementary Assistant Principals to support the needs of students, staff and community.
+Upon SRVUSD's comprehensive review and input from educational partners, it was determined that additional administrative staffing was required at the Elementary level in order to support unduplicated students.
+Input received was that sites needed additional personnel was required to improve services and support.
+A new action 2.14- added nine Elementary Assistant Principals to support the needs of students, staff and community.
+More details...
 Action 2.7 is no longer contributing to the increased/improved services because it is funded with federal dollars.